-Locum Doctors - Is Medical Indemnity Necessary?
+Locum Doctors - Is Medical Indemnity Necessary in 2023?

 This article has been written in collaboration with MDDUS, one of the leading medical defence organisations.
 They have offered a £50 discount to locum doctors who join them using a voucher code from Messly, which you can read more about here.

 As a locum doctor, you are likely to work in a range of different clinical settings and perhaps with a changing cast of colleagues.
 Asa result, you might be worried about finding yourself in situations with a greater risk of legal issues, patient complaints or even GMC referrals.

 In this article, we’ve picked the brains of Dr Richard Brittain who is a medical and underwriting adviser at MDDUS, one of the leading medical defence organisations for doctors.